bitinn/decent/README.md

 # Features

 - Simple API and helpers, powered by `Promise`.
-- Full code coverage is a basic requirement, on average at least 3 test cases for each API, and we put extra emphasis on negative tests, because that's where most queue fall and cause headaches.
+- Proper code coverage is a basic requirement, on average at least 3 test cases for each API, and we put extra emphasis on negative tests, because that's where most queue fall and cause headaches.
 - Annotated source code, less than 1,000 loc in total.
 - No dependency besides `redis` driver, make use of native promise whenever possible, fallback to `bluebird` for older Node release.
 - Rich event to aid automation, monitoring and building larger pipeline.